Sennacieca Asocio Tutmonda: SATEB

+SATEB (Workers’ Esperanto Movement) is the British affiliate of the SAT.
+It organizes an annual residential weekend at the Wedgwood Memorial College, Barlaston, Stoke-on-Trent.
+The main feature of these meetings is the visit of Esperanto-speaking lecturers from abroad (e.g. from Cuba, Germany, the Netherlands, Belgium, and other countries).

+Members of SATEB receive the bilingual quarterly magazine La Verda Proleto.

+Proposed suspension

+At the 2007 annual meeting of SATEB—which seven people attended, including the guest speaker—the committee proposed a motion to suspend activity of SATEB until there emerged sufficient people to perform its essential roles.
+However, after debate it was decided to continue at a minimal level of activity.

 Activity

 SAT publishes the monthly magazine Sennaciulo ["The Non-National"] and the annual cultural review Sennacieca Revuo.
 SAT's publishing cooperative also produces a variety of books, some of them of an educational nature, such as the Plena Ilustrita Vortaro, the most comprehensive Esperanto dictionary, as well as socially engaged literary works.
 It has recently begun to publish educational and political matter on the Internet.

 It organises an annual international congress, which deals with both the affairs of the association and matters of general political concern.